josmar-crwdstffng/angular/aio/content/guide/roadmap.md

 *Completed Q1 2021*

 Loading external stylesheets is a blocking operation, which means that the browser cannot start rendering your application until it loads all the referenced CSS.
-Having render-blocking resources in the header of a page can significantly impact its load performance, for example, its [first contentful paint](https://web.dev/first-contentful-paint).
+Having render-blocking resources in the header of a page can significantly impact the associated load performance, for example, the associated [first contentful paint](https://web.dev/first-contentful-paint).
 To make apps faster, we have been collaborating with the Google Chrome team on inlining critical CSS and loading the rest of the styles asynchronously.

 ### Improve debugging with better Angular error messages